Degenerative Myelopathy in Dogs | Is There Relief?

 Degenerative myelopathy is a progressive neurological disease that gradually worsens a dog's mobility and quality of life by affecting the spinal cord.
 Typically, this condition progressively reduces the function of nerves responsible for controlling movement in dogs.

 Degenerative myelopathy interrupts the connection between your dog's brain and their hind limbs, leading to the loss of function in the hind legs.
-This condition is almost always genetic and tends to appears in senior dogs rather than younger dogs.
+This condition is almost always genetic and tends to appear in senior dogs rather than younger dogs.

 While there isn't a cure for degenerative myelopathy, there are supportive steps you can take to help sustain quality of life.
 Let's take a deeper look at degenerative myelopathy, what you can do to support your dog who has it, and how much you can reasonably expect to avoid the worst symptoms.